Liam-Mackey/SimpleShit/content/posts/my-struggle-with-schizophrenia.md

 That is not to say that there are not challenges, I still struggle with my symptoms daily and face stigma when people find out about my condition but over the last 13 years I have learned ways to cope.
 I have Schizophrenia and Bipolar disorder but I am not defined by my illness.
 Before either of those things I am a friend, a coworker, a partner, and a survivor.

-To those living with sever mental illness, I want to let you know that you can succeed.
+To those living with severe mental illness, I want to let you know that you can succeed.
 Do not let the limitations other people put on you define you.
 You are stronger than most.
 Battling your mind every day is one of the hardest things a person can do.
 But you are doing it, and the more you do it the better you will get at it.

 In 6 years I went from food stamps, disability, and spending my days at a care center.
 To living on my own in New York City, becoming a successful computer programmer, having close friends, and being in a wonderful relationship with a person I love dearly.